WouterBant/GEVit-DL2-Project/Blogpost.md

 ### Wouter Bant, Colin Bot, Jasper Eppink, Clio Feng, Floris Six Dijkstra

 ---
-In this blogpost, we dive deeper into E(2) Equivariant Vision Transformers, and we propose and evaluate alternative methods for the equivariant attention models discussed in ["E(2)-Equivariant Vision Transformer"](https://proceedings.mlr.press/v216/xu23b.html).
-This paper proposes a Group-Equivariant Vision Transformer (GE-ViT), which is claimed to be a new positional encoding for the traditional well-known Vision Transformer (ViT) ["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" ](https://arxiv.org/abs/2010.11929)
+In this blogpost, we analyse and evaluate E(2) Equivariant Vision Transformers, and propose and evaluate alternative methods for the equivariant attention models discussed in ["E(2)-Equivariant Vision Transformer"](https://proceedings.mlr.press/v216/xu23b.html).
+This paper proposes a Group-Equivariant Vision Transformer (GE-ViT), which is claimed to be a group equivariant version of the well-known Vision Transformer (ViT) ["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" ](https://arxiv.org/abs/2010.11929) that uses a novel positional encoding for group equivariance.

 In particular, in this blogpost, we:
+1. Analyze and experiment with the GE-ViT, and reproduce a subset of the original results reported in the paper.
+Due to computational constraints, reproducing the full experiments was not achievable.
+Additionally, we conduct alternative experiments with the model and provide a comprehensive discussion of its strengths and weaknesses.
+2. Visualize different intermediate computations such as latent representations and attention maps throughout the layers of equivariant and non-equivariant models, to help researchers better understand these models.
-1. Evaluate existing and novel methods to make non-equivariant (attention) models (e.g., [Lippe 2023](https://lightning.ai/docs/pytorch/stable/notebooks/course_UvA-DL/11-vision-transformer.html), [Dosovitskiy et al. 2021](https://arxiv.org/pdf/2010.11929)), equivariant by combining the predictions of different transformations of the input, that reflect inductive biases.
+3. Evaluate existing and novel methods to make non-equivariant (attention) models (e.g., [Lippe 2023](https://lightning.ai/docs/pytorch/stable/notebooks/course_UvA-DL/11-vision-transformer.html), [Dosovitskiy et al. 2021](https://arxiv.org/pdf/2010.11929)), equivariant in a post-hoc manner by combining predictions of different transformations of the input that reflect inductive biases.
-2. Propose and evaluate methods to reduce the spatial resolution of the input to GE-ViT to reduce the number of attention computations, while preserving group invariance.
+4. Propose and evaluate methods to reduce the computational costs of the GE-ViT as proposed in the paper, while preserving group invariance.
-3. Visualize latent representations in different layers of equivariant and non-equivariant models, to help researchers better understand these models.

 ---

 ## The Importance of Equivariant Models
-In this section, we explain the significance of equivariant models and review prior work.
+This section explains the significance of equivariant models and reviews prior work.

 Equivariance is a fundamental property across various domains including image processing [Krizhevsky and Ilya 2012](https://proceedings.neurips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html), 3D point cloud analysis [Li, Chen, and Lee 2018](https://openaccess.thecvf.com/content_cvpr_2018/html/Li_SO-Net_Self-Organizing_Network_CVPR_2018_paper.html), chemistry [Faber et al.](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.135502), astronomy [Ntampaka 2016](https://iopscience.iop.org/article/10.3847/0004-637X/831/2/135/meta), and economics [Qin et al. 2022](https://proceedings.neurips.cc/paper_files/paper/2022/hash/730d61b4d9ff794a028fa3a25b9b891d-Abstract-Conference.html).
 Equivariance means that when a transformation is applied to the input, the output undergoes a corresponding transformation.
-Simply put, if the input is shifted, rotated, or scaled, the output will shift, rotate, or scale similarly.
-This provides geometric guarantees and is parameters efficient as weights are shared across transformations.
+This provides geometric guarantees and is parameter efficient as weights are shared across transformations.

 Traditional Convolutional Neural Networks (CNNs) exhibit translation equivariance but lack equivariance to rotations in their input data.
-The translation equivariance of CNNs is reached by template matching of the same learnable convolutional kernel shifted over the entire feature map (or image in the first layer).
+The translation equivariance of CNNs is reached by template matching of the same learnable convolutional kernel shifted over the feature map.
 The first rotation equivariant neural network was proposed by [Cohen and Welling 2016](https://proceedings.mlr.press/v48/cohenc16.html).
-Their method augmented the existing translation equivariance of CNNs by incorporating discrete group transformations of the kernel.
+Their method augmented the existing translation equivariance of CNNs by `lifting to the group', incorporating discrete group transformations of the kernel.
 This allows the Group Equivariant CNN (GE-CNN) to be equivariant to translations and rotations.
 In other words, this GE-CNN is equivariant to the SE(2) group (the rototranslation group).

 In the field of Natural Language Processing (NLP), [Vaswani et al. 2017](https://proceedings.neurips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) introduced transformers, a model that quickly gained significant prominence in its field.
 Recognizing the potential of this architecture in computer vision, [dosovitskiy et al. 2020](https://arxiv.org/abs/2010.11929) proposed vision transformers (ViTs).
-However, a limitation of their approach is necessitating positional encodings for each patch of pixels, losing the translation or any other form of equivariance.
+A limitation of their approach is the need for positional encodings for each patch of pixels, which loses translation or any other form of equivariance.
 Despite this drawback, vision transformers demonstrated noteworthy performance, achieving state-of-the-art results on various computer vision benchmarks.

-Initial attempts have been made to modify self-attention to become group equivariant.
-Before the release of the GE-ViT model, the most promising work in the field was proposed by [Romero et al. 2020](https://proceedings.mlr.press/v119/romero20a.html).
-They proposed Group Equivariant Stand Alone Self-Attention Networks (GSA-nets), which incorporated a different positional encoding strategy and modifications to the group self-attention mechanism to ensure equivariance.
+Initial attempts have been made to modify self-attention based models to become group equivariant.
+Before the release of the GE-ViT paper, the most promising work in the field was proposed by [Romero et al. 2020](https://proceedings.mlr.press/v119/romero20a.html).
+They proposed Group Equivariant Stand Alone Self-Attention Networks (GSA-nets), which use novel positional encoding and self-attention mechanisms for group equivariance.

 <table align="center">
   <tr align="center">